Shakespeare's Influence on the English Language [Updated]

 "To be, or not to be.
 That is the question."

 This line about life and death is not only the most famous line in Hamlet but also one of the most famous in all of Shakespeare's works.
-It is not unusual to hear it in movies and TV shows in modern times.
+You might even hear it in modern movies and TV shows.

 Macbeth